Skip to content

 • Marines with PTSD had significantly more improvement in all measures than those receiving only usual care when they engaged in daily guided imagery for three weeks.
 6

-Do I need to attend classes or work with a certified clinician to begin guided imagery?
+Do I need to go to classes or find a guided imagery health care provider?

-How do I find guided imagery classes being taught near me?
+How do I find guided imagery classes near me?

 Visit ImageryInternational.org to search for a provider near you.